nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 ## Practice: Dictionary of Words

-You are going to buid a Python Dictionary to represent an actual dictionary.
+You are going to build a Python Dictionary to represent an actual dictionary.
 Each key/value pair within the Dictionary will contain a single word as the key, and a definition as the value.
 Below is some starter code.
 You need to add a few more words and definitions to the dictionary.

 After you have added them, use square bracket notation to output the definition of two of the words to the console.

-Lastly, use the `foreach` loop to iterate over the KeyValuePairs and display the entire dictionary to the console.
+Lastly, use the `for in` loop to iterate over the KeyValuePairs and display the entire dictionary to the console.

 ```py
 """